 2. The Whole Project:

-Whole total budget needed is USD$ 20,000 to renovate full structures, accommodate, train, equip and provide start-up kits and funds for 16 groups (320) girl-mothers to be economically independent, have changed lives that affect the communities.
+The total project budget needed is USD$ 20,000 - to renovate all structures, accommodate, train, equip and provide start-up kits and funds to 16 groups of 400 young mothers for economical skills empowerment.

 Optional Support - You can donate any of the below items